PositiveLoss/streaming-attention/README.md

 # Streaming Taylor + Coreset Attention in PyTorch

-This is an executable PyTorch implementation of the constructive high-temperature upper-bound idea from the uploaded TeX source for **"Towards Tight Bounds for Streaming Attention"** (`arXiv-2606.07205v1`).
+This is an executable PyTorch implementation of the constructive high-temperature upper-bound idea from **"Towards Tight Bounds for Streaming Attention"** (`arXiv-2606.07205v1`).

 The source defines the softmax kernel